octobercms/docs/cms-ajax.md

 **data-request-error** | specifies JavaScript code to execute if the request encounters an error.
 Inside the JavaScript code you can access the following variables: `$el` (the page element triggered the request), the `context` object, the `textStatus` text string, and the `jqXHR` object.
 **data-request-complete** | specifies JavaScript code to execute if the request is successfully completed or encounters an error.
 Inside the JavaScript code you can access the following variables: `$el` (the page element triggered the request), the `context` object, the `textStatus` text string, and the `jqXHR` object.
 **data-request-loading** | specifies a CSS selector for an element to be displayed while the request runs.
 You can use this option to show the AJAX loading indicator.
 The feature uses jQuery's `show()` and `hide()` functions to manage the element visibility.
-**data-track-input** | can be applied to a text or password input field that also has the `data-request` attribute.
+**data-track-input** | can be applied to a text, number, or password input field that also has the `data-request` attribute.
 When defined, the input field automatically sends an AJAX request when a user types something in the field.
 The optional attribute value can define the interval, in milliseconds, the framework waits before it sends the requests.

 When the `data-request` attribute is specified for an element, the element triggers an AJAX request when a user interacts with it.
 Depending on the type of element, the request is triggered on the following events: